 Lessons Learned and Exam Preparation

-The key success to pass this exam is to work with data privacy and data protection based on the EU General Data Protection Regulation (GDPR).
+The key success to passing this exam is to work with data privacy and data protection based on the EU General Data Protection Regulation (GDPR).
 Do not take this exam lightly at all, you need to study really well.
-There are a lot of legal content to memorize.
-You might decide to come a lawyer after taking this exam :)
+There is a lot of legal content to memorize.
+You might decide to become a lawyer after taking this exam :)